Last Updated on

 My initial thoughts of this lipstick when I first pulled it out my Sephora Play was that this was a sample size lipstick, but when I compared the ounces in the product that I received to the ounces of the full-sized product that you can purchase off of Sephora’s website, they were exactly the same.

-Final thoughts on the November Sephora Play:
+What Are My Final Thoughts on the November Sephora Play?

 I received six samples in my November Sephora Play, which is how many samples that I regularly receive in my Sephora Play subscription.
 Three of the samples that I received in this month’s box were pleasant surprises and completely won me over.
 The Laura Mercier Translucent Setting Powder was the sample that I was the most surprised to see in my box, but the full-sized Grande Cosmetics Hydraplump Semi-Matte Liquid Lipstick was really nice to get, especially considering that it’s a full-sized lipstick!
 I hope that Sephora is going to keep up with the pattern they’re starting to create with sending out full-sized products in their subscription.